yuqiii-wang/KnowledgeNotes/math/ai/machine_learning/non_deeplearning_methods/kmeans_and_knn.md

 *K-means* is a clustering algorithm that tries to partition a set of points into K sets (clusters) such that the points in each cluster tend to be near each other.

+The number of clusters is unknown in the beginning, and this is different from KNN that the number of clusters is known as a prior.

 ### Definition

 Given a set of observations $[\bold{x}_1, \bold{x}_2, ..., \bold{x}_n]$, where each observation is a $d$-dimensional real vector,  k-means clustering aims to partition the $n$ observations into $k \le n$ sets $S = \{S_1, S_2, ..., S_k\}$.